Knowledge-Level Consistency Reinforcement Learning: Dual-Fact Alignment for Long-Form Factuality: Introduction

-Large language models (LLMs) have shown strong performance across a wide range of NLP tasks, such as question answering~\citep{lewis2020retrieval,li2024flexkbqa,xu2024generate}, content summarization~\citep{zhang2024comprehensive,gupta2025autosumm}, and complex reasoning~\citep{wei2022chain,shao2024deepseekmath,zhang2025ratt}.
-However, hallucinations, in which the model generates outputs that conflict with established facts, remain a central barrier to reliable deployment~\citep{huang2025survey,wang2024factuality}.
-The problem is especially acute in long-form generation, where spurious statements introduced early can cascade via a ``snowball effect''~\citep{zhang2023language,ji2023survey,huang2025survey}, progressively amplifying errors and undermining the credibility of the final response.
-Furthermore, existing reinforcement learning from human feedback (RLHF) frameworks~\citep{bai2022training} rely on preference-based rewards yet often overlook the model’s parametric-knowledge boundary.
-This may cause misalignment and encourage models to fabricate facts beyond their knowledge boundaries, exacerbating the so-called ``hallucination tax''~\citep{cotra2021ai,sharma2023towards}.
+LLMs excel at tasks such as question answering, summarization, and complex reasoning~\citep{li2024flexkbqa,xu2024generate,zhang2024comprehensive,gupta2025autosumm,wei2022chain,shao2024deepseekmath,zhang2025ratt}, yet hallucinations—generating content that conflicts with established facts—remain a critical threat to reliability \citep{huang2025survey,wang2024factuality}, especially in long‑form generation where early errors can snowball \citep{zhang2023language,ji2023survey,huang2025survey}.
+Moreover, existing RLHF frameworks~\citep{bai2022training} rely on preference‑based rewards but overlook the model’s parametric knowledge boundary, inadvertently exacerbating the so‑called ``hallucination tax''~\citep{cotra2021ai,sharma2023towards}.

-To evaluate and address the factuality and hallucination issues in long-form generation, a commonly employed approach is to decompose the model's output into atomic facts and verifies them through external retrieval.
+To evaluate and address the factuality and hallucination issues in long-form generation, a commonly employed approach is to decompose the model's output into atomic facts and verify them through external retrieval.
 The early work FActScore~\citep{min2023factscore} and FacTool~\citep{chern2023factool} established this paradigm.
 Subsequently, methods like SAFE~\citep{wei2024long} and VeriScore~\citep{song2024veriscore} further refined the fact extraction and verification pipeline.
 Methods like FactTune-FS~\citep{tian2023fine}, FLAME~\citep{lin2024flame} and FactAlign~\citep{huang2024factalign} use evaluators like FActScore to provide factuality alignment signals through external retrieval, successfully reducing hallucinations to some extent.
 However, most of these approaches are still confined to offline Reinforcement Learning (RL) scenarios.
-The low efficiency of external retrieval-based verification making these methods difficult to scale for large-scale online RL applications.
+The low efficiency of external retrieval-based verification makes these methods difficult to scale for large-scale online RL applications.
 In terms of effectiveness, the main limitations of these approaches include a narrow focus on factual precision without considering factual recall, often leading models to favor conservative responses.